neurolib-dev/neurolib/README.md

 ## Whole-brain modeling

-In combination with structural brain data, for example from diffusion tensor imaging (DTI) [tractography](https://en.wikipedia.org/wiki/Tractography), and functional resting state [BOLD](https://en.wikipedia.org/wiki/Blood-oxygen-level-dependent_imaging) time series data from magnetic resonance imaging (rs-fMRI), a network model of a whole brain can be created.
-Structural connectivity matrices from DTI tractography define 1) the connection strengths between areas, represented for example by the number of axonal fibers between each two brain areas and 2) the signal transmission delays measured from the length of the axonal fibers.
+Typically, in whole-brain modeling, diffusion tensor imaging (DTI) is used to infer the structural connectivity (the connection strength) between different brain areas.
+In a DTI scan, the direction of the diffusion of molecules is measured across the whole brain.
+Using [tractography](https://en.wikipedia.org/wiki/Tractography), this information can yield the distribution of axonal fibers in the brain that connect distant brain areas, called the connectome.
+Together with an atlas that divides the brain into distinct areas, a matrix can be computed that encodes how many fibers go from one area to another, the so-called structural connectivity (SC) matrix.
+This matrix acts as an adjacency matrix of the brain network.
+The length of the fibers determine the signal transmission delay between all brain areas.
+When the structural data is combined with a computational model of the neuronal activity of the cortex, we can create a dynamical model of the whole brain.

 The resulting whole-brain model consists of interconnected brain areas, with each brain area having their internal neural dynamics.
-The neural activity is used to simulate BOLD activity using the Balloon-Windkessel model.
-The resulting simulated [resting state functional connectivity](https://en.wikipedia.org/wiki/Resting_state_fMRI#Functional) can then be used to fit the model to empirical functional brain data.
+The simulated neural activity is used to simulate hemodynamic [BOLD](https://en.wikipedia.org/wiki/Blood-oxygen-level-dependent_imaging) activity using the Balloon-Windkessel model.
+The simulated BOLD activity is used to compute correlations of activity between all brain areas, the so called [resting state functional connectivity](https://en.wikipedia.org/wiki/Resting_state_fMRI#Functional), which can be fitted to empirical fMRI data.

-Below is an animation in which the neural activity from such a model is plotted on a brain network for visualisation.
+Below is an animation of the neuronal activity of a whole-brain model plotted on a brain.

 <p align="center">
   <img src="resources/brain_slow_waves_small.gif">